matejklemen/CLARINprojekt2024-koreferencnost/README.md

 This repository serves as a code archive for the deliverables produced within the CLARIN.SI 2024 project "Implementacija podpore za razširjeno uporabo slovenskih virov za odkrivanje koreferenčnosti".
-The aim of the project was to enable easier use and braoder recognition of Slovene coreference data:
+The aim of the project was to enable easier use and broader recognition of Slovene coreference data:
 - via a convenient `datasets` library data loading implementation;
 - via a conversion into the universal CorefUD data format;
 - via a unified benchmarking implementation within the SloBENCH evaluation framework.